Learning State Representations via Retracing in Reinforcement Learning: Experimental Studies

 \section{Experimental Studies}

-The experimental studies aim at examining if ``learning via retracing" truly helps with the overall RL training and planning (which implicitly entails better representation learned), improves the generalisability of the learned representation, and whether the truncation schedules proposed in Section~\ref{sec: truncation} deals with the irreversibility of some state transitions.
+The experimental studies aim at examining if ``learning via retracing" truly helps with the overall RL training and planning, improves the generalisability of the learned representation, and whether the truncation schedule proposed in Section~\ref{sec: truncation} deals with the irreversibility of some state transitions.